-The Andean Corridor: Connecting protected areas down the spine of the Andes
+Connecting protected areas across two countries’ borders, down the spine of the Andes Mountain range.

-The Andean Corridor project in Ecuador and Peru will span over 236 miles protecting the vital ecosystems of the Andes Mountains, including rich cloud forests and paramo grasslands that are home to endangered species such as the spectacled bear (Tremarctos ornatus) and mountain tapir (Tapirus pinchaque).
-The project is located in the Tropical Andes, one of the most biologically diverse places on our planet.
-This global hotspot safeguards about one-sixth of all plant life in the world and contains the largest variety of amphibian, bird, and mammal species.
-A critical inclusion in the planned protected area is the Andes’ eastern slope is considered the world’s number one biodiversity hotspot due to its species richness and diversity.
-Its ecosystems regulate the natural cycles that produce and renew the planet’s air, water, and climate.
+Located in the Tropical Andes, the project aims to protect one of the most biologically diverse places on our planet.
+This global hotspot contains about one-sixth of all plant life in the world and contains the largest variety of amphibian, bird, and mammal species.
+A critical inclusion in the planned protected area is the Andes’ eastern slope, which is considered the world’s number one biodiversity hotspot due to its species richness and diversity.
+Its ecosystems help to regulate the natural cycles that produce and renew the planet’s air, water, and climate.

-So far, Nature and Culture has successfully worked with local governments and communities in the Andean Corridor to establish one million acres of reserves.
-Based on our past effectiveness, national and local governments and communities have asked to partner with Nature and Culture in hopes of expanding land and watershed protection throughout the corridor.
-With financial support, this project could protect 1.2 million additional acres of key ecosystems and diverse habitats.
+So far, Nature and Culture has successfully worked with local governments and communities in the Andean Corridor to establish over one million acres of reserves.
+Nearby local and national governments and communities have also asked to partner with Nature and Culture, hoping to expand land and watershed protection throughout the corridor.
+With financial support, this project could additionally protect almost 3 million acres of key ecosystems and diverse habitats.
 The term “connectivity corridor” highlights the wide range that many of the endangered species traverses, including the spectacled bear and Andean condor, who can cover up to 150 miles of terrain a day in search of food.
 Protecting these far-reaching ecosystems means giving these animals adequate space to roam.

 Monitoring species like the spectacled bear and jaguar for effective conservation